 Marker Applications – spring 2020 – Approved: (1) First Presbyterian Church, El Campo (Sue Zanne Urbis and Debra Hamman), (2) Newgulf Campo Santo Cemetery (Julio Aguilar), (3) Old Jerusalem Cemetery, Spanish Camp (resubmission by Willie Sanford Giles),(4) Wharton Chamber of Commerce (Ron Sanders), (5) Wharton Hispanic Cemetery (Olga Avalos)

 Withdrawn: (6&7) Stephen F. Austin Elementary School/Minnie Mae Hopper Elementary School (RTHL and subject marker applications, by WCHC)

 When the county historical museum reopens, the remaining copies of these publications will be available for purchase:

-- Glen Flora, An Historical Remembrance – published by Wharton County Historical Commission on the occasion of the dedication of the historical marker for Glen Flora (2018).
-We have a few copies left, priced at $15.
+(1) Glen Flora, An Historical Remembrance, published by Wharton County Historical Commission on the occasion of the dedication of the historical marker for Glen Flora (2018). $15.

-- “A Tale of Two Courthouses” – This publication is chapter four of Julie Freeman Reed’s Master’s Thesis entitled Up She Rises: The Birth and Legacy of the Texas Historic Courthouse Preservation Program.
-This chapter tells the story of the restoration of Wharton County Courthouse from beginning to end.
-It’s very well done, and we appreciate her allowing us to publish this one chapter.
-We have some copies left, priced at $10.
+(3)“A Tale of Two Courthouses.”
+This publication, which is chapter four of Julie Freeman Reed’s Master’s Thesis entitled Up She Rises: The Birth and Legacy of the Texas Historic Courthouse Preservation Program, tells the story of the restoration of Wharton County Courthouse from beginning to end.
+It’s very well done, and we appreciate her allowing us to publish this one chapter. $10.